-IBM StoredIQ Policy Manager acts on data in an automatic fashion at scale, running policies that affect data objects without requiring review.
+IBM StoredIQ Policy Manager acts on data in an automatic fashion at scale.

 IBM StoredIQ Desktop Data Collector

 The IBM StoredIQ Desktop Data Collector deploys from the IBM StoredIQ Data Server Administrator interface.
 It indexes desktops as volumes.
 The volumes appear in the Data Server Administrator interface, the IBM StoredIQ Data Workbench, where the data can be analyzed and acted upon, and the IBM StoredIQ Administrator application.